nilearn/nilearn/examples/03_second_level_models/README.txt

 Second level analysis examples
 ------------------------------

-These are examples focused on showcasing Second Level Models functionality and group level analysis.
+These are examples focused on showcasing second level models functionality and group level analysis.